adeschene/rust_text-game/README.md

 - Add enemies and combat
 - Add more storytelling elements
 - Add more unit tests

+## Reflections
+Throughout this project, I've learned a lot about Rust, predictably.
+The borrow checker and I are now very well acquainted.
+I feel like I understand a lot more about how a rust program is set up (module structures, etc.) than I did before.
+Doc comments were a fun thing to figure out, and are really quite nice.
+And of course, this project has been another in a long list of lessons on managing time and priorities.
+Overall, it's been a lot of fun so far.

+## Writeup
+In addition to the information in this README, a more in depth analysis and writup can be found by looking at the file Rust_Text_Game_WriteUp.pdf.

 ## Author information
 Alec Deschene: deschene@pdx.edu